-With Windows 11, Microsoft’s main point of focus was security, instead of many other things that your day-to-day user finds important.
+With Windows 11, Microsoft’s main point of focus was security instead of many other things that your day-to-day user finds essential.

-Sure, things are starting to turn around for the new operating system, but there are still many areas in which it lacks common functionalities, specific to its predecessor.
+Sure, things are starting to turn around for the new operating system, but there are still many areas where it lacks common functionalities specific to its predecessor.

-As an example, the new right-click context menu in the Windows 11 File Explorer is a notably different user experience than it was in Windows 10.
+For example, the new right-click context menu in the Windows 11 File Explorer is a notably different user experience than in Windows 10.

 That may be exactly what some users want, but for other users, it is only one of the many reasons why they chose not to upgrade to the latest OS.

-However, the full right-click context menu can be restored for Windows 11 as well, with a few hacks of the Windows 11 Registry File.
+However, the full right-click context menu can also be restored for Windows 11 with a few Windows 11 Registry File hacks.

-Provided you are ready to begin and you have a clear goal, which is restoring the Windows 10 context menu for the File Explorer, we can show you how to do it.
+Provided you are ready to begin and have a clear goal, which is restoring the Windows 10 context menu for File Explorer, we can show you how to do it.

 How can I restore the classic context menu in File Explorer?

-Without any further ado, let’s get right into it and reveal to you the entire process.
+Let’s get right into it and reveal the entire process without any further ado.
 It might take a few minutes of your time, so make sure you aren’t in a hurry.

 - Open the Start menu, search for regedit and open the app.

-- Select HKEY_CURRENT_USER, than click on Software, then Classes.
+- Select HKEY_CURRENT_USER, then click on Software, then Classes.

 - Name this new key: 86ca1aa0-34aa-4e8b-a509-50c905bae2a2.